diificult/Advent-Of-Code-2025/README.md

 Each day lives in its own folder and contains:
 - The solution file(s)
-- The puzzle input
+- The puzzle input (ignored as required.)
-- Any notes or explanations (optional)

 ---